noetovar5/noetovar5/README.md

 *🕸️This is an HTML Apache2 Linux Instance example running on the Cloud.
 Please note this is not live it is an example of my work only.
 https://jose.tovartech.org/

+## Layout of my Hybrid Network.
+This is a mix of Linux and Windows Servers.
+*🕸️AWS EC2 instances (2)
+*🕸️Oracle Cloud Platform.
+Here I run two Apache2 Linux Web Servers for DEVOPS and Load Balancer Development and testing *🕸️Vult Cloud Platform.
+Here is where I run (5) Web Servers all Ubuntu Linux (YES ITS MY FAVORITE LINUX FLAVOR) *🕸️Cloud Flare is my go-to DNS.
+For my internal on-prem DNS Servers I run (2).
+Primary and Redundancy Piehole containers.
+*🕸️I run two ProxMox Servers on Dell Precision Tower 7810 *🕸️I run one Windows Server 2019 Essentials on Dell Precision Tower3600 *🕸️I run a Windows10 Pro for my Applications on a Dell Precision Tower3600 *🕸️I run a TrueNAS core for my File Server *🕸️Currently running two 24-port Netgear GS724 Switches (2) VLANS *🕸️All servers have SSL certificates in place.

 ## Amazon Author page link below.
 https://www.amazon.com/stores/author/B096BJRGGD/allbooks?ingress=0&visitId=ee8a9ab1-e946-4848-a126-cebbe4dbc335&store_ref=ap_rdr&ref_=ap_rdr